 Accepted proportional reinsurance shall be considered together with the direct business in the C0020 to C0130.

-The information to be reported between R0010 and R0280, and between R0320 and R0340 shall include the volatility adjustment, the matching adjustment and the interest rate transitional is applicable but shall not include the transitional on technical provisions.
-The amount of transitional on technical provisions is requested separately.
+The information to be reported between R0010 and R0280 shall be after the volatility adjustment, the matching adjustment and the interest rate transitional if applied but shall not include the transitional on technical provisions.
+The amount of transitional on technical provisions is requested separately between rows R0290 and R0310.